HOYO-MiX

 HOYO-MiX is a musical group and music studio under miHoYo, primarily responsible for producing songs and soundtracks for various miHoYo games, including the Honkai series, Tears of Themis, and Genshin Impact.
 The studio is headed by Cai Jinhan, miHoYo's music director.

+It was founded after Cai Jinhan and his collaborators had their work using vocaloid songs acquired by miHoYo.
+Since officially forming in the early 2010s, the studio has produced soundtracks for miHoYo's games, releasing its first OST in 2014.
+While key figures like composer Chen Yu-Peng initially shaped the project's musical identity, HOYO-MiX evolved into a flexible team-based system even after Chen's departure.
+Beyond game music, the studio has collaborated with singers and orchestras worldwide such as the London Philharmonic and Tokyo Philharmonic Orchestras.
+Since 2021, HOYO-MiX has expanded into large-scale live and online concerts worldwide while also engaging in academic and industry initiatives like international digital music festivals.
+Its music has been received positively, with all but one of the awards it has received coming from its work on Genshin Impact.

 Although HOYO-MiX consists of several groups of people working on different game projects, they are mostly credited as "HOYO-MiX" as a whole in their works on streaming platforms.

-Etymology
+History

 In an interview with Shanghai Morning Post, Cai Jinhan mentioned that the name "HOYO-MiX" is actually "miHoYo" spelled backward, and "MiX" refers to audio mixing.
 In "HOYO-MiX," only the letter "i" is lowercase, symbolizing the individual, as "we both respect the individual and serve the collective, which is because we are the music department of miHoYo, and serving the product is essential."